- Tablets: 0.25 mg, 0.5 mg, 1 mg, 2 mg, 3 mg, 4 mg

 Do not stop taking risperidone or change your dose without talking to with your healthcare provider first.

-For risperidone to work properly, the tablet form should be taken everyday as ordered by your healthcare provider.
-The long-acting injectable form, known as Risperdal Consta®, should be received every 2 weeks as ordered by your healthcare provider.
-It is the same medication as in the tablet form.
+For risperidone to work properly, the tablet form should be taken every day as ordered by your healthcare provider.
+One of the long-acting injectable forms, known as Risperdal Consta®, should be received every 2 weeks as ordered by your healthcare provider.
+The other long-acting injectable form, known as Perseris®, should be received every month.
+Both of the long-acting injections are the same medication as in the tablet form.